-Have you seen so many of those high-end chocolates that could cost you your house rent?
-(There a lot of expensive chocolates for Valentine’s Day in Japan, so prepare to be shocked) Have you ever bought so many expensive chocolates that did not appeal to your partner’s taste?
-Maybe it’s time for you to get into the kitchen and make one yourself.
+Have you seen those high-end chocolates that could cost you your house rent?
+(There a lot of expensive chocolates for Valentine’s Day in Japan, so prepare to be shocked) Have you ever bought many expensive chocolates that did not appeal to your partner’s taste?
+Maybe it’s time for you to get into the kitchen and make some yourself.

-Even if you are not the best pastry chef in the world or the most exclusive chocolates to be sold at Godiva, there is no doubt that your special partner or prospective lover will appreciate your handmade chocolates wholeheartedly.
+Even if you are not the best pastry chef in the world, there is no doubt that your special partner or prospective lover will appreciate your handmade chocolates wholeheartedly.
 Why?
 Because the time you spent and the effort you made for a small bit of chocolate carry more meaning and affection you have toward that special someone.

 Making your own chocolate from scratch will show your loved ones that you put in extra effort and love to make them happy.

 In Japan, it is believed that the more effort it took to make a Valentine’s Day chocolate, the more the person cares about their significant other.

 Making your own chocolate can be very easy and delicious!
 Whoever you decide to give your handmade chocolate to will surely be flattered and impressed.

 There are two main ways for you to make your chocolate extra special compared to store-bought chocolate.